 - If your Roku device is not connected, select Set up new wireless connection and follow the instructions.
 If you are having trouble connecting, learn what to do if you cannot connect to your wireless network.

 - Confirm that your internet connection is working by using your computer or a wirelessly connected mobile device to access the internet.

 - Restart the Roku device and your router.

 - To restart your Roku device, go to Settings > System > Power > System restart, or unplug the Roku device from the power source and the plug it back in.

-- To restart your router, check the instructions from your ISP or router vendor.
+- To restart your router, check the instructions from your ISP or router manufacturer.
 In some cases, you can simply unplug it and plug it back in, and in other cases it may require pressing a reset button on the device.

 Poor video quality or rebuffering

 Your Roku device is designed to play the highest quality than can be delivered to your TV over your internet connection.

 If you occasionally see poor video quality or rebuffering, this may be due to network congestion.